Knowledge-enhanced Agents for Interactive Text Games: Results Analysis

-For the KG-A2C model, tasks 7, 8, and 10, benefit from removing the graph component altogether.
-Looking closely, we observe that these tasks require biological knowledge, while the affordances retrieved from ConceptNet contain irrelevant information like `dog \textit{capableOf} bark' and `dog \textit{capableOf} guard' that are not informative for inferring the lifespan or life stages of a dog.
-The addition of affordance significantly improves the performance of the RoBERTa model in tasks 2 and 7, leading to 13x and 3x better performance, respectively.
+Meanwhile, we observe that tasks 8 and 10 require biological knowledge, while the affordances retrieved from ConceptNet contain information like `dog \textit{capableOf} \{bark, guard\}' that are not informative for inferring the lifespan or life stages of a dog.
+Alternatively, the addition of affordance significantly improves the performance of the RoBERTa model in tasks 2 and 7, leading to 13x and 3x better performance, respectively.
 Moreover, RoBERTa with affordances achieves perfect scores 14 and 9 times for tasks 4 and 7, respectively, which is rare, especially given the relatively large sequences of correct actions in the \task~tasks.
 Notably, tasks 4 and 7 have an average length of less than 10, indicating that the model performs well in shorter tasks.
-The highest improvement for RobERTa happens on task 7, which has the shortest sequence of correct actions on average.
+The highest improvement for RoBERTa happens on task 7, which has the shortest sequence of correct actions on average.
+Swift ($\alpha \oplus m$) experienced a substantial performance improvement (with a 3.5x increase over the baseline) on task 3, where the agent successfully achieved the goal state in 40\% of the episodes.
+Moreover, in 96\% of the cases for task 4, the affordance variant of Swift was able to get a perfect score of 100\%.
+These results strongly suggest the application of techniques that tailor the learning process to the specific task at hand, like meta-learning~\cite{huisman2021survey}, to empower the system to intelligently discern and apply the most suitable knowledge for optimal performance and adaptability.